Technology Tales

 Canon PowerShot G11

 Exposure modes such as manual, aperture priority and shutter priority complement scene-based modes and another for movies (not a concern of mine, it has to be said).
-As if that weren’t enough, there’s exposure compensation too.
-It came as a surprise to me to find a form of manual focussing included though it is not as convenient as turning a focussing ring on a lens.
-You can see the inbuilt flash above but there’s also a hotshoe and a place to attach a tripod too.
-Settings like white balance and file format are accessed using the Function/Set button with the lever underneath the shutter release button controlling the focal length of the lens.
-In addition, there’s also image stabilisation and that’s important when you’re using live view to compose a photo.
+As if that weren't enough, there's exposure compensation too.
+It came as a surprise to me to find a form of manual focussing included, though it is not as convenient as turning a focussing ring on a lens.
+While you can see the inbuilt flash above, there's also a hot shoe and a place to attach a tripod too.
+Settings like white balance and file format are accessed using the Function/Set button, with the lever underneath the shutter release button controlling the focal length of the lens.
+In addition, there's also image stabilisation, and that's important when you're using live view to compose a photo.
 Spot metering and focal point selection are other things that find their way into the package.
-Some may be excited by other things but exposure and focussing are essential for any photographic efforts.
+Some may be excited by other things, but exposure and focussing are essential for any photographic efforts.

-An optical viewfinder is included and it has dioptre settings too but my first impressions are that live view though the rear screen trumps it and I see no need for such things on SLR’s.
+An optical viewfinder is included, and it has diopter settings too, but my first impressions are that live view through the rear screen trumps it and I see no need for such things on SLR's.
 That also flips out from the camera body and can be rotated either for self-portraiture or for folding back in on the camera body for use like a non-articulated screen.
 Another use is with those occasions when the subject means holding the camera in positions that would be impossible with a conventional screen; holding the camera over your head or down low on the ground are the sorts of situations that come to mind.

-Of course, there’s more there than those features that I have listed and the specifications on the Canon website are as good a place to start as any.
-So far, my only testing has been of the cursory checks variety and to make sure that the thing works properly.
+Of course, there's more there than those features that I have listed, and the specifications on the Canon website are as good a place to start as any.
+So far, my only testing has taken the form of cursory checks and to make sure that the thing works properly.
 Still, this has given me more of a feel for the camera and how it operates.
-As you’d expect, high ISO settings are noisy but a bigger surprise was that the smallest aperture setting is f/8.
-Being used to SLR’s, I was expecting to get f/16 and its like on there but a spot of internet investigation showed that I should have been taking the size of the sensor into account with my expectations.
-Any trials so far have been in dull weather so I’d need to use it in a wider variety of conditions before giving it the sort of wider appraisal that you’d find in the likes Outdoor Photography (who liked it, it has to be said).
-For what it’s worth, I have found no major criticism so far though I cannot see it usurping my SLR’s but that never was the intention anyway.
+As you'd expect, high ISO settings are noisy, only for a bigger surprise to be that the smallest aperture setting is f/8.
+Being used to SLR's, I was expecting to get the likes of f/16 on there, but a spot of internet investigation indicated that I should have been taking the size of the sensor into account with my expectations.
+Any trials so far have been in dull weather, so I'd need to use it in a wider variety of conditions before giving it the sort of wider appraisal that you'd find in the likes of Outdoor Photography (who liked it, it has to be said).
+For what it's worth, I have found no major criticism so far, though I cannot see it usurping my SLR's not as if that ever was the intention anyway.

 8?